hariom722581343/hariom722581343/README.md

 <h1 align="center">Hi 👋, I'm Hariom Choudhary</h1>
-<h3 align="center">A passionate Full stack web developer</h3>
-<h3 align="left">Enthusiastic Full-Stack Web Developer with hands-on experience in JAVA, Spring framework,
+<h3 align="center">Proficient and ambitious Full-Stack Web Developer with extensive expertise in Java, JavaScript, HTML, CSS, SQL databases, and Web API integration.
+Boasting over 12,000 hours of practical coding experience, I am deeply committed to continuous learning and thrive in challenging environments.

-and JavaScript.
-A goal-oriented individual, adept at collaborative problem-solving, and dedicated to developing user-centric products.
-Seeking to contribute technical expertise and creativity to a dynamic development team.
+Specializing in Java and JavaScript, with a strong foundation in the Spring framework, I am passionate about crafting innovative, user-centric solutions.
+A collaborative problem-solver with a goal-oriented mindset, I am eager to contribute my technical proficiency and creative insight to a dynamic development team.
 </h3>

 <img style="width:100%;height:400px:" src="https://media.tenor.com/qJ5evVs-_uUAAAAC/coding.gif"/>